parodos-dev/parodos/workflow-examples/README.md

 ### Complex Workflow

 In this package the concept of a WorkflowChecker is demonstrated.
-This is a special WorkflowTask who's execute method calls a checkWorkFlowStatus method.
-It is intended to monitor if a manual process initated by another Workflow has completed.
+This is a special WorkflowTask who executes calls to a checkWorkFlowStatus method.
+It is intended to monitor if a manual process initiated by another Workflow has completed.

 As can be seen in the MockApprovalWorkFlowCheckerTask when defining a WorkflowTask, after extending